 North Florida Mega Industrial Park (NFMIP) is located near the Florida/Georgia border within the Greater Jacksonville Region, placing it in the center of an extensive labor shed.
-More than 800,000 workers live within a one-hour drive of the park.
+More than 1.2 million workers live within a one-hour drive of the park.

 The substantial workforce ensures a steady supply of skilled workers in a region known for affordable wages.
 NFMIP is ideal for companies needing large workforces, making it the perfect site for food and beverage production, logistics and distribution, manufacturing, building product providers and other industries that benefit from broad skill resources.